 - The Technical Team, under John Hoyle, is responsible for ensuring the smooth running of websites within AAWA’s information network.
 It identifies websites that are of long-term critical importance to AAWA’s objectives, and offers support to the owners to safeguard their future legacy.
 It supports other AAWA teams in overcoming any technical issues that may arise.

-- The Writing Team is headed by Steph Le Gardener and she and her team work to prepare well-researched written material in furtherance of AAWA’s objectives.
+- The Writing Team prepares well-researched written material in furtherance of AAWA’s objectives.

 - The Translation and International Communications Team, which is headed by Marvina Benzekri, brings together a network of talented linguists from all over the world who can work together to disseminate news about Watchtower and its harmful practices into a variety of languages.

 - The Speaker’s Team is a group of dedicated AAWA volunteers who are willing to use their own voices to further AAWA’s message, either through videos or through appealing to local communities in person.

 - The Social Media Team is responsible for AAWA’s presence on social media websites such as Facebook and Twitter, and handles the administration of AAWA’s various online groups.

 If you are interested in joining any of the above teams, please visit our volunteer page and download our questionnaire.